tillhabersetzer/MEG-SCANS/README.md

 The following scripts were used to generate or present the data but are not included in this repository.
 They are available upon request.
 * BIDS conversion pipeline
-* Experiment presentation scripts (for chirp, audiobook, and OLSA tasks)
+* Experiment presentation scripts (for chirp, audiobook, and  tasks)
 * FreeSurfer `recon-all` batch script